sugarlabs/GSoC/2019/work-product/port-to-python-3/README.md

  - https://github.com/sugarlabs/sugar-toolkit-gtk3/commit/5043d53e7bd28d44b0f5966a7692a7a19b6362ac<br>
  - https://github.com/sugarlabs/sugar-toolkit-gtk3/issues/382<br>

-**Port Sugar desktop to Python 3**<br>
+**Port Sugar to Python 3**<br>
-   Completed Python 3 port of Sugar Desktop, with the new port still demanding some fixes.<br>
+   Completed Python 3 port of Sugar, with the new port still needing some fixes.<br>

 Work experience:

-Worked on the pull request opened in GSoC'18, initially it had a lot of issues like `journal` was not working, `neigbourhood` and
+Worked on the pull request opened in GSoC'18, initially it had a lot of issues like Journal was not working, Neighbourhood and
-`group` view were not accessible.
+Group views were not accessible.
 Solved these issues with simple work around and some fixes in the toolkit.
-Though there still remains some issues in sugar that are needed to be fixed.
+Though there still remains some issues in Sugar that are needed to be fixed.

 Link to commit:<br>
  - https://github.com/sugarlabs/sugar/commit/aa18879e9717dfe2d30f249549e9a43d6dd6da4f<br>